infinum/android-sentinel/README.md

     )
 ```

-Besides Context, a list of tools should be provided as a _watch_ parameter.
-The tools list can be empty.
+A set of tools should be provided as a _watch_ parameter.
+This set of tools can be empty.

 ### Tools